Agent+P: Guiding UI Agents via Symbolic Planning

 \subsection{Node Selector}

-A key challenge in \sys is mapping an unstructured, natural language user goal (e.g., ``Create a playlist'') to a specific, concrete UI state within the app, i.e., $u_{target}$ (Line 5 of Algorithm~\ref{alg:sys}).
-Based on existing techniques that represent UI data from source code, screenshots, or text and convert it into structured formats such as text~\cite{baechler2024screenai}, binary vectors~\cite{li2021screen2vec}, or graphs~\cite{li2025ui}, in \sys, we implement two complementary strategies for this mapping process: \begin{enumerate}[noitemsep, topsep=1pt, partopsep=1pt, leftmargin=*] \item \textbf{Embedding-based Matching:} We compute semantic embeddings for the user's input and for the textual representations of all UI nodes in the UTG.
-The node with the highest cosine similarity to the input query is selected as the target. \item \textbf{MLLM-based Identification:} We query a Multimodal Large Language Model (MLLM) with the user's goal and representations of candidate UIs.
-The MLLM is prompted to directly identify which UI screen best corresponds to the user's objective.
-The prompt template used for this process is detailed in \autoref{lst:prompt_nodeSelector}. \end{enumerate}
+A critical challenge in \sys is mapping an unstructured, natural language goal (e.g., ``Create a playlist'') to a concrete UI state ($u_{target}$) within the app (Line 5).
+To bridge the semantic gap between user intent and UI elements~\cite{baechler2024screenai,li2021screen2vec,li2025ui}, we implement a hierarchical identification strategy that leverages both the reasoning capabilities of LLM and efficient semantic retrieval.

+\textbf{MLLM-based Identification}.
+We query a Multimodal Large Language Model (MLLM) with the user's goal and the representations of candidate UIs.
+The MLLM is prompted to analyze the screen content and directly identify which UI screen corresponds to the user's objective.
+The specific prompt template used for this reasoning process is detailed in \autoref{lst:prompt_nodeSelector}.

+\textbf{Embedding-based Fallback}.
+In cases where the MLLM fails to return a confident result, \sys computes semantic embeddings for both the user's input query and the textual representations of all UI nodes in the UTG.
+We then calculate the cosine similarity between the query embedding and each node embedding, selecting the node with the highest similarity score as the target.